 Of course, we should strive and we should push ourselves to do well and have as good an outcome as possible for the situation we are in.
 None of these things is perfectionism though.
 Perfectionism is about not achieving something until it is perfect, it's about setting standards for oneself and others so high that they become a burden and not a motivator.
 It's also about not knowing when things are good enough.

 Perfectionism, when used all the time can lead to many different health issues such as stress.
 If you are constantly striving for perfection then this will cause a lot of internal stress, long working hours and lots of inner debate.
 It can also mean that you are not so good at social interaction as you may need to be the perfect friend or colleague and you expect those you interact with to be perfect too.

 It can also lead to a loss of self-esteem.
 What happens when someone points out that you have done something wrong, therefore, you are not good enough and have not achieved perfection?
 All these things can have a strong impact on both your physical and mental health.

 What can you do to change it?

-1. Baby Steps - look at your life whether that is at work or at home and decide what you might let go of, something you could get someone else to do and regardless of the outcome feel good that you didn't have to do it yourself.
+Look at your life, whether that is at work or at home, and decide what you might let go of.
+Is there something you could get someone else to do and - regardless of the outcome - feel good that you didn't have to do it yourself?
 This could be anything from picking up the shopping to handing on a project.